qgis/QGIS-Documentation/docs/user_manual/processing/modeler.rst

 * Vector Layer
 * Vector Tile Writer Layers

-.. note:: Hovering with the mouse on the inputs will show a tooltip with additional information.
+.. note:: Hovering with the mouse over the inputs will show a tooltip with additional information.

 When double-clicking on an element, a dialog is shown that lets